-• Registers either with their state or the SEC by filing Form ADV and meeting other requirements
+• Registers either with their state or the Securities and Exchange Commission (SEC) by filing the Uniform Application for Investment Adviser Registration (Form ADV) and meeting other requirements

 • Evaluates client’s needs and risk tolerance, and advises on appropriate investments